 - A. Contact Precautions Gown and gloves upon room entry; mask if pathogen is in respiratory tract.
 Ex: MRSA pneumonia and patient is actively coughing.
-Mask if pathogen can be transmitted via aerosolization.
-Ex: Norovirus with vomiting. - B. Contact Plus Precautions-Gown and gloves upon room entry.
-For C-diff and candida auris use shoe covers if floors are contaminated.
-Room will be cleaned with bleach which is effective on spores. - C. Droplet Precautions Require mask when within three feet of patient.
+Mask if pathogen can be transmitted via aerosolization. - B. Contact Plus Precautions-Gown and gloves upon room entry.
+For C-diff, norovirus and candida auris use shoe covers if floors are contaminated.
+Room will be cleaned with bleach which is effective on spores. - C. Droplet Precautions Mask and goggles.
+Transmission via large particle droplets requires close contact between source and recipient persons since droplets do not remain suspended in the air and generally travel only short distances, usually 3 feet or less.
 Ex: influenza, meningitis. - D. Airborne Precautions Respirator (PAPR or CAPR) or N95/P100 or equivalent, required.
-Ex: TB, chicken pox, measles, disseminated shingles, SARS-Cov-2.
+Ex: TB, chicken pox, measles, disseminated shingles, SARS-Cov-2 with aerosolizing procedures or oxygen delivery >6 liters.